BlargbotCC/Blargbot-Custom-Commands/commands.md

 [`b!sayd`](https://blargbotcc.tk/commands/sayd.txt) Have the bot say what you want it to and delete the command afterwards!

 [`b!randuser`](https://blargbotcc.tk/commands/randuser.txt) Randomly select a user in your discord server!

-[`b!ustatus`](https://blargbotcc.tk/commands/ustatus.txt) Check a user's status (Online, Idle, Do Not Disturb, Offline/Invisible)!
 ### Server Commands
 [`b!myuserinfo`](https://blargbotcc.tk/commands/myuserinfo.txt) Grabs your info and shows the tags that will get that info in your own custom command!

 [`b!ustatus`](https://blargbotcc.tk/commands/ustatus.txt) Grabs the status of the user mentioned or ID!
+(Online, Idle, DND, Offline/Invisible)

-[`b!roles`](https://blargbotcc.tk/commands/roles.txt) A multiple page role list, useful for when you have a lot!
+[`b!roles`](https://blargbotcc.tk/commands/roles.txt) A multiple page role list, useful for when you have a lot of roles!

 [`b!rolecreate`](https://blargbotcc.tk/commands/rolecreate.txt) A command to create roles!